corymcdaniel/lunchfinder-client/README.md

 ### Webclient

 #### Installation / Run
-To run locally, make sure Mongo is running and you have the Restaurant Finder API.
+To run locally, make sure you have the Restaurant Finder API running locally or point your dev webpack config to a hosted location of it.

 `git clone` repo